sdesena/sdesena/README.md

-## Hello there, welcome to my GitHub profile ! 🌍
+## Hi there, welcome ! 🌍
-<p align="left"> Here, you'll find a collection of projects showcasing my work in the field of geospatial data science aiming to develop sustainable solutions. <br><br> With a background in environmental management, I've been developing some projects to collaborate with the geospatial community.
-Here you'll find projects related to: <br><br>
+<p align="left"> I'm diving into geospatial data science to explore solutions for environmental challenges.
+Feel free to explore this profile, here you'll find some projects related to: <br><br>

 ### *Remote Sensing with Google Earth Engine (GEE)*
 - Satellite Imagery Analysis: Scripts and projects for processing and analyzing satellite imagery, including land cover classification, time-series analysis, change detection, and vegetation monitoring.<br><br>
 - Climate and Weather Data: Tools to access and analyze climate data, such as precipitation, temperature, and drought indices, using GEE.<br><br>
 - WebGIS applications: Integrate GEE with web technologies, to create dynamic WebGIS applications that leverage real-time satellite imagery data visualization and user-friendly interactive mapping.<br><br>
 ### *Spatial Database Management*
-- Database Design: Best practices for designing spatial databases optimized for environmental data.<br><br>
+- Database Design: Best practices for designing spatial databases.<br><br>
 - Spatial Queries: Examples of spatial queries to extract meaningful insights from large datasets.<br><br>
 - Integration: Integrating PostGIS with other tools and platforms, such as Geopandas, QGIS, GEE, and web mapping applications.
 <br><br>